 Fatigue is a common complaint among mononucleosis patients.
 A 2006 British study examined the medical records of 1,438 patients and found that they are four times more likely to feel fatigued after infectious mononucleosis and the feeling usually lasts about eight weeks for most patients.

 A patient's medical history, in addition to a white blood cell count or antibody tests, should be able to confirm diagnosis, according to the NIH.
 A rapid test for strep throat may be performed since streptococcal infection occasionally accompanies the sore throat of infectious mononucleosis.

 Though physicians may try to feel for signs of an enlarged spleen during physical examinations, the practice is only 27 to 58 percent accurate at detecting a truly enlarged spleen, according to a 2004 article in the journal American Family Physician.
 Therefore, the inability to feel an enlarged spleen should not be used to dismiss the likelihood of infectious mononucleosis.

 Some studies suggested that acute infectious mononucleosis and Epstein-Barr virus may permanently alter or impair the immune response.
-A 2007 Danish study looked at the possible correlation between multiple sclerosis and infectious mononucleosis and found there's a two-fold increase in multiple sclerosis risk for those who had been infected with mononucleosis.
-However, the study also points out that more than 90 percent of healthy adults are infected with Epstein-Barr virus — a number far below the number of people with multiple sclerosis — and therefore infection alone is clearly not enough to cause multiple sclerosis.
-More studies will be needed to untangle this correlation.
+A 2007 Danish study looked at the possible correlation between multiple sclerosis and infectious mononucleosis and found that the risk of multiple sclerosis was persistently increased for more than 30 years after contracting infectious mononucleosis.